httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 generate a 32-byte key which is then used as a nonce.

-Because the TLS keying material exporter is only secure for authentication when it is uniquely bound to the TLS session {{!RFC7627}}, unprompted auth is only defined for versions of TLS with this property, i.e. TLS 1.2 with extended master secret {{!RFC7627}}, TLS 1.3 {{!TLS}}, and later.
-Use of unprompted auth with prior versions of TLS is not allowed.
+Because the TLS keying material exporter is only secure for authentication when it is uniquely bound to the TLS session {{!RFC7627}}, the Signature and HMAC authentication schemes require either one of the following properties:

+* The TLS version in use is greater or equal to 1.3 {{TLS}}.
+* The TLS version in use is greater or equal to 1.2 and the Extended Master Secret extension {{RFC7627}} has been negotiated.

+Clients MUST NOT use the Signature and HMAC authentication schemes on connections that do not meet one of the two properties above.
+If a server receives a request that uses these authentication schemes on a connection that meets neither of the above properties, the server MUST treat the request as malformed.

 # Header Field Definition {#header-definition}